MarkBersalona/WSG30TempDisplay-Diagnostic/README.md

 To ensure the Receive text buffer doesn't get too large, the Receive text buffer is emptied every 5 minutes.

-When enabled, the logfile filename uses the local date and time to prefix "400 Cellular.txt", so an example would be "20230327 0807 400 Cellular.txt" which will be in the same directory as the Diagnostic tool.
+When enabled, the logfile filename uses the local date and time to prefix "WSG30TempDisplay.txt", so an example would be "20230327 0807 WSG30TempDisplay.txt" which will be in the same directory as the Diagnostic tool.

 On startup or reboot, the WSG30 Temperature Display debug port outputs 3 instances of "*Sensaphone WSG30 Temperature Display starting...*" which the Diagnostic tool uses to detect device startup/reboot and reset its displays.
 - There are 3 instances to ensure the device startup/reboot is detected even in the case of a garbled transmission or reception: assumes at least 1 complete message will be detected.